Event Full - no entries on the day

 Easy access from the A38 and M5.
 Huge free car park.
 Ample toilets inside and portaloos outside (and on the course) - double that of 2018.
 6 drink stations on 20 mile course (3 on 20km course).

-We aim to make further improvements in 2019 - more toilets, more cake, improved finish and post event atmosphere.
+2019 brings more toilets, more cake, improved finish and post event atmosphere with new race arch and projected 'live' results.
 There will be the usual inclusive finisher's t-shirt, medal, cakes and hot drinks.

 You choose.
 20 miles or 20 kms (12.5 miles).